 We’re told that the classification algorithm that might be used with query predictions for different producer nodes might be a decision tree algorithm:

 Thus, a classification algorithm may be selected which attempts to maximize the sending of productive queries, while minimizing lost queries/results.
 Such examples may include, e.g., a decision tree algorithm in which query results are sorted based on query feature values, so that nodes of the decision tree represent a feature in a query result that is being classified, and branches of the tree represent a value that the node may assume.

 Then, results may be classified by traversing the decision tree from the root node through the tree and sorting the nodes using their respective values.
 Decision trees may then be translated into a set of classification rules (which may ultimately form the classification model), e.g., by creating a rule for each path from the root node(s) to the corresponding leaf node(s).

 Other possible classification algorithms might also be used, and a training dataset might be used to work with that classification system.

-Actual results produced from a particular producer node may be compared to the predictions on a regular basis to make sure that the classification model is working well, or needs to be updated.
+Actual results produced from a particular producer node may be compared to the predictions regularly to make sure that the classification model is working well, or needs to be updated.

 A side note

 When looking for more information about the inventors involved in this patent, I came across the resume of one of the inventors, and thought his section involving what he did at Google might be interesting for those looking for more information about Panda:

 John Frederick Kolen

 8/2008-5/2011 Senior Software Engineer (Web Search Infrastructure), Google, Inc., Mountain View, CA.